 Sailors also collected delicate seashells from their voyages around the South Pacific and made “sailors’ valentines.”
 The shells were glued in a colorful arrangement inside an octagonal frame and given as gifts to sweethearts upon the mariners’ return from their voyages.
 Historians have also uncovered clues suggesting that many sailors’ valentines were likely produced by women in Barbados and purchased by American sailors just before arriving home.

-These incredible artifacts are stunning souvenirs, but they’re not exactly sustainable.
-Now, design incubator Swine Studio is paying homage to this tradition by repurposing old trash pulled from the ocean to create similar works of art.
+These incredible artifacts are stunning souvenirs, but they’re not exactly sustainable or environmentally conscious.
+The design incubator Studio Swine, however, has paid homage to this maritime tradition by repurposing old trash pulled from the ocean to create similar works of art.

 Even out in the middle of the ocean—where the closest other people might be the ones in orbit—human-made plastic abounds.
 It’s difficult to assess the total amount of plastic of every size and type in the oceans, but a 2015 study in the journal Science estimated that in just the year 2010, roughly 8 million metric tons entered seas around the world.
 For a project called Gyrecraft, a team from Studio Swine collected a fraction of this plastic and melted it down to a malleable medium using their on-board solar extruder.
 Check out the mini-documentary on the project from National Geographic above.

 A version of this story was published in 2015; it has been updated for 2023.